lalitnayyar/bawlSupabaseSetup/output.md

     }
   },
   {
-    "pageContent": "Does the platform offer project-based learning where I can build real-world projects?\nYes.
-All of our projects use real-world examples and all of our learning is project based.\n\nWhat is the format of the courses?\nOur courses use interactive scrims.
+    "pageContent": "What is the format of the courses?\nOur courses use interactive scrims.
 A scrim is both a video player and a code editor.
 When you pause the video, you can edit the code the teach was working on.
-It’s really cool and you have to try it to believe it.", "metadata": {
-      "loc": {
-        "lines": {
-          "from": 8,
-          "to": 12
-        }
-      }
-    }
-  },
-  {
-    "pageContent": "Does the platform offer live classes or is it self-paced?\nAll of our courses are streamed on demand, so it’s self-paced.
+It’s really cool and you have to try it to believe it.\n\nDoes the platform offer live classes or is it self-paced?\nAll of our courses are streamed on demand, so it’s self-paced.
 We do have a weekly Townhall meet up on Discord and Bootcamp students have online meetings at fixed times.", "metadata": {
       "loc": {
         "lines": {
-          "from": 14,
+          "from": 10,
-          "to": 15
+          "to": 14
         }
       }
     }